hmwakeling/hmwakeling.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a high energy particle physics student at McGill University.
-I am primarily focussed on the decay B to D(*) ell nu, which is a high profile decay due to it's current contention with the Standard Model of Particle Physics!
+I’m a high energy particle physics student at McGill University.
+I am primarily focussed on the decay B to D(*) ell nu, which is a high profile decay due to it’s current contention with the Standard Model of Particle Physics.

-Research Interests
+Summary
 -----
-* Rare Decays with Missing Energy at Belle II (B Meson Factory), Tsukuba, Japan
+* Ph.D.
+Research: A decay with missing energy at the Belle II experiment (a B Meson Factory), Tsukuba, Japan
-* Axion (Dark Matter) Detection at DEAP3600, Sudbury, Canada
+* Masters Research: Dark matter (axion & ALP) detection at the DEAP3600 detector, Sudbury, Canada

+Interests:
+* The environment and ecology
-* Women in Physics (WiP), LGBTQ+ and Equity, Diversity and Inclusivity in STEMM
+* Equity, diversity and inclusivity in STEMM
-* Outreach/Science Communication
+* Outreach & science communication
-* Practicing Physics & Justice
+* Practicing physics & justice
+* Teaching & tutoring

 Contact
 -----